PIM 09: Family and Medical Leave

 The University’s Responsibilities

-The Family and Medical Leave Act (FMLA) does not allow employees to waive their rights under the act.
-The University is required to assess whether an FMLA qualifying condition exists when an employee is absent for more than three (3) consecutive work days.
+The Family and Medical Leave Act (FMLA) does not allow employees to waive their rights under the Act.
+The University is required to assess whether an employee is entitled to FMLA leave once the University is on notice that the employee has been, is planning to be, absent from work for any FMLA qualifying reason.

 When an eligible employee requests Family Medical Leave, or when the employee’s department becomes aware that an employee’s leave may be for an FMLA-qualifying reason, the employee must be notified of his/her eligibility to take Family Medical Leave and given the appropriate Extended Leave of Absence Resource Guide.